 - Community College Security personnel

-Examples of Battery on a Law Enforcement Officer
+Examples of Assault on a Law Enforcement Officer

-Minor actions can form the basis of a battery on an officer allegation in Florida.
-Some examples of battery on a police officer are:
+Minor actions can form the basis of a assault on an officer allegation in Florida.
+Some examples of assault on a police officer are:

 There are numerous defenses available to fight a charge of battery on a police officer.
 Some available defenses include the following: